kadena-community/pactup/README.md

 #### Windows Command Prompt aka Batch aka WinCMD

 pactup is also supported but is not entirely covered.
-[You can set up a startup script](https://superuser.com/a/144348) and append the following lines:
+You can set up a startup script for [cmd.exe](https://superuser.com/a/144348) or [Windows Terminal](https://superuser.com/a/1855283) and append the following lines:

 ```batch
 @echo off